pragma-org/board/proposals/PIP002-Releases.md

 It is not required to provide compiled packages.

-If a project decides to provide compiled packages, they must be signed with the same key as the source packages.
+If a project decides to provide compiled packages, they should be signed with the same key as the source packages.
 In addition, they must have the same version number as the source packages.

 ## Licensing